Overview

 Assessment

-In Information Technology, two of the units are assessed through coursework and represent 40% of your total marks.
+In Information Technology, two units are internally assessed through coursework and represent 33% of your total marks.

 Subject Combinations

-The course is useful and interesting in its own right as well as complementing a wide range of subjects such as Business, Science, Art, Drama, Media or 3D Design.
+The course is useful and interesting in its own right as well as complementing a wide range of subjects such as Business BTEC, Business A Level, Fine Art, Drama, Media or 3D Design.

 University Destinations